Repelente808/Repots/README.md

 ## Warning
 <details>
 <summary>⚠️ After installing, if some things don't work or look messy, take a look here:</summary>

+Probably the reason for things not working is an error in the instalation of these apps, just try installing them

 ```
 yay pywal16